Meet Our Team

 In her down time she enjoys activities with her husband and daughter as well as with friends.

-John then brought his skill set to OPI to help young adults achieve goals towards independent living.
+He then brought his skill set to OPI to help young adults achieve goals towards independent living.
+John is foundationally trained in comprehensive Dialectical Behavioral Therapy (DBT) through Behavioral Tech.
 He provides individual, family and group therapy for participants, including facilitating DBT Skills groups.

 Outside of OPI John loves to spend time with his family, going on adventures, cycling, martial arts, playing guitar, and relaxing to records.